 A filing must also accompany the above requirements for credit counseling as well as any evidence to prove payment from employers.
-The debtor should also provide tax return transcripts to his/her trustee who is supposed to handle any dealings with the creditors.
+Debtor should also provide tax return transcripts to their trustee who will handle any dealings with the creditors.

-A debtor is required to come up with a repayment plan which he files with the bankruptcy bank.
+A debtor must submit a repayment plan when filing for bankruptcy.
 This filing can be made together with an extension petition if the court does not award the extension at first.
 It can also be filed within 14 days after the filing of the petition.
-The payment plan should show fixed payment plans that will be sent to the trustee either bi-weekly or on a monthly basis.
-The trustee is supposed to distribute the funds to the creditors, as indicated in the payment plan.
+The payment plan should show fixed payment plans that will be sent to the trustee.
+These fixed payments can be sent bi-weekly or on a monthly basis.
+The trustee distributes the funds to the creditors, as indicated in the payment plan.

-The debtor is supposed to start making payments to the trustee within 30 days after filing for bankruptcy under Chapter 13 even before the court approves the plan.
-The trustee should start distributing the funds to the creditors as soon as the court approves the plan.
+The debtor begins making payments to the trustee within 30 days after filing for Chapter 13 bankruptcy even if the court has not yet approved the plan.
+The trustee starts distributing the funds to the creditors as soon as the court approves the plan.

-In case the court turns down the plan, then the debtor must come up with a modified plan which he/she then files with the court.
-The debtor also has the option of converting the case into a Liquidation case.
-If the second plan is turned down, then the trustee is authorized to return the funds to the debtor while deducting a small sum to cover the costs involved.
+If the court rejects a repayment plan, the debtor files a modified plan.
+The debtor also has the option of converting the case into a Chapter 7 Liquidation case.
+If the court again rejects the modified plan, the trustee returns the funds (minus a small sum to cover costs) to the debtor,

-The debtor and all the creditors involved are bound to the provisions indicated in the plan that’s approved by the bankruptcy court.
-Once the plan is confirmed, then the debtor is tasked with making sure that the plan is fully realized.
-The debtor is obligated to send regular payments to the trustee.
-Note that the debtor is not allowed to accumulate new debt without notifying the trustee during the bankruptcy period.
+The debtor and creditors must honor to the provisions of the court-approved plan.
+The debtor must follow through with the plan by sending regular payments to the trustee.
+In addition, the debtor is prohibited from accumulating new debt during the bankruptcy period without notifying the trustee .
 This is because new debt might derail the debtor from his initial plan.

 The debtor may choose to have the payments deducted directly from his/her payroll.
 The upside is that this decreases the chances of defaulting, meaning the payments will be made on time.
 In case the debtor fails to make payments as indicated in the plan, then the bankruptcy court may liquidate the case and dismiss it as per the bankruptcy code.
-The case may also be dismissed or converted into liquidation if the debtor is unable to pay the domestic support commitments that are involved after the filing.
-These include alimony or child support.
-The same fate may befall the debtor’s case if he/she fails to submit tax filings as the case goes on.
+If the debtor cannot pay domestic support payments, the court may dismiss the case or convert it into a liquidation case.
+These domestic support payments include alimony or child support.
+The same fate may befall the debtor’s case if he/she fails to submit tax filings.

 Chapter 13 Discharge and completion

 Discharge as per the Chapter 13 Bankruptcy code is a complicated affair, and it went through some changes recently.
-The debtor is supposed to consult a legal counsel before filing under Chapter 13.
-Such an individual is discharged from the bankruptcy status as soon as they finalize all the payments as indicated in the payment plan.
+The debtor is supposed to consult legal counsel before filing under Chapter 13.
+Individuals are discharged from the bankruptcy status immediately upon finalizing all the payments as indicated in the payment plan.
 The debtor has to confirm that domestic support obligations involved in the filing prior to the certification have been cleared.

-The debtor should also not have been discharged in a previous case in which a filing was made within a particular duration, mainly two years if it was a Chapter 13 case and four years if it involved Chapters 7, 11 and 12 filings.
+The debtor should also not have been discharged in a previous case in which a filing was made within a particular duration.
+Two years if it was a Chapter 13 case and four years if it involved Chapters 7, 11, and 12 filings.
 Prior to being discharged, the debtor is also supposed to have gone through and completed a financial management course.

-There is also a The Chapter 13 Hardship Discharge, which is a situation where the debtor requests the court to grant him/her a discharge if the debtor is unable to complete the plan.
+There is also the Chapter 13 Hardship Discharge.
+This discharge describes a situation where the debtor requests the court to grant him/her a discharge if the debtor is unable to complete the plan.
 This may happen when the plan is confirmed, but the debtor is unable to complete the plan due to various circumstances.
 For example, a debtor might be unable to pay due to circumstances beyond his/her control.
 It may be due to illness or injury that leads to insufficient funds to pay off the remaining debt.